 It’s essential to find the right spokesperson who can echo your brand’s personality in advertisements, narration, and other recordings.
 Read on to learn about why your brand voice matters and how to match vocal talent to your needs.

 Brand voice is the way you tell your company’s story.
 This includes who you are, what you do, and why, all told through the unique style and personality of your business.
-This voice is present every time your brand “speaks,” whether that’s through a social media post, press release, radio advertisement, or any other form of communication.
-Ideally, audiences should recognize your specific voice each time they’re presented with your messaging.
+This voice is present everytime your brand “speaks,” whether that’s through a social media post, press release, radio advertisement, or any other form of communication.
+Brand voice “finds that moment of connection to communicate across,” says voice actor and brand strategy coach Ratana Therakulsathit.
+That moment is created when audiences recognize your specific voice each time you present your messaging.
 This helps them feel comfortable and connected with your brand.

 A brand voice should elicit an emotional reaction; it could be: